laithml/MiniShell_last/readMe.txt

 functions:
 splitToArray: the function received 2 args, the input string and 2d array of chars, it’s split the input string every word in it entered in cell in the array that received.

-How It works: run at the input string save update 2 int every time one for the start index of the first character in the word and one for the last index in the word, and if end int is not zero so we arrived to the index of the last char in the word, so we allocate memory for the cells of the array with length of the word and + 1 for the  ‘\0’ (end - start +1), if there’s wrong with allocate the program free what it allocate and exit from the program, and the last cell of the array is NULL.
+How It works: run at the input string save update 2 int every time one for the start index of the first character in the word and one for the last index in the word, and if end int is not zero, so we arrived to the index of the last char in the word, so we allocate memory for the cells of the array with length of the word and + 1 for the  ‘\0’ (end - start +1), if there’s wrong with allocate the program free what it allocates and exit from the program, and the last cell of the array is NULL.

 Loop: void function that run all the program, infinity loop.